Kingwood Child Custody Attorney

-Your children are the most important people in your life.
-If you are currently facing a child custody battle, it may benefit you to contact the educated and experienced team at the Law Office of Bryan Fagan, PLLC.
-Whether your case must be handled through the use of litigation or can be resolved amicably with the use of mediation, you can count on the firm’s Houston child custody lawyers to assist you.
+Your offspring are the most significant people in your existence.
+If you are presently embroiled in a child custody dispute, it might be advantageous for you to reach out to the knowledgeable and skilled team at Law Office of Bryan Fagan, PLLC.
+Regardless of whether your case necessitates litigation or can be amicably resolved via mediation, you can rely on our Kingwood child custody attorneys to guide you.

-Our child custody lawyer in Houston, TX recognizes that no two individuals are going through the same situation and the team ensures that every client is provided with a high level of personalized attention, compassion, and respect.
-Additionally, the team works to come up with custom solutions, tailored to fit the unique needs and goals of each client.
+Our child custody lawyer in Kingwood, TX understands that each individual’s situation is unique, and our team ensures every client receives a high level of personal attention, empathy, and respect.
+Also, the team strives to devise custom solutions, tailored to meet the distinct needs and objectives of each client.

-When it comes to the well-being of your children, you would not want to place your child custody case in the hands of just any lawyer, would you?
-At the Law Office of Bryan Fagan, PLLC, our child custody attorneys in Houston, Texas understand how emotionally draining and overwhelming child custody cases can be—especially if they involve having to go to court.
-Not only does our team possess a great deal of experience handling custody cases, they treat your case with the highest level of importance.
-We have helped thousands of families throughout Texas.
+When your children’s well-being is at stake, you wouldn’t want to entrust your child custody case to just any attorney, would you?
+At the Law Office of Bryan Fagan, PLLC, our child custody lawyers in Kingwood, Texas understand the emotional toll and overwhelming nature of child custody cases—particularly when court appearances are involved.
+Our team not only has extensive experience handling custody cases but also treats your case with paramount importance.
+We have assisted thousands of families throughout Texas.

-The team is passionate about maintaining an in-depth familiarity of the Texas family law system, and founding Attorney Fagan does so by choosing to continue his legal education.
-Attorney Fagan attends the College of the State Bar of Texas, making him part of the 10% of Texan lawyers that are qualified to do so.
-In addition, with an A+ Rating by the Better Business Bureau, the team has truly demonstrated their high level of professionalism and legal ability
+Our team is zealous about maintaining comprehensive knowledge of the Texas family law system, and founder Attorney Fagan does so by persisting in his legal education.
+Attorney Fagan is a part of the College of the State Bar of Texas, making him among the 10% of Texan lawyers who are qualified to do so.
+Additionally, with an A+ Rating by the Better Business Bureau, the team has indeed showcased their high level of professionalism and legal competence.

 Is Custody the Same as Conservatorship in Texas?

-Texas uses the term “conservatorship” while most states simply use “custody”.
-As a result, the parent that has custody of the child is known as the “conservator”.
-A few terms that stem from this are:
+Texas refers to “custody” as “conservatorship”.
+Consequently, the parent with custody of the child is termed the “conservator”.
+Some terms that originate from this are: